Antonino Spirlì

 Antonino “Nino” Spirlì (born 13 July 1961) is an Italian politician, author, actor and journalist.
 He became the acting president of Calabria region following the death of Jole Santelli on 15 October 2020.
-By law, a snap election must be held within 60 days, but it was not for Covid pandemic reasons.
+By law, a snap election must be held within 60 days, it did not happen because of the Covid pandemic.

 Biography

-A former cavalry lieutenant, he also was an actor and a theatre director, before becoming a tv author.
+A former cavalry lieutenant, he also was an actor and a theatre director, before becoming a TV author.
 For Mediaset and RAI, he created formats like the La fattoria, the fiction Né con te né senza di te and the show Forum with Rita dalla Chiesa.
 Also a writer, Sprilì is one of the founders of Cultura Identità – a sovereignist think tank that supports the notion of national identities.
 He also contributed to il Giornale, il Giornale.it (where he had a regular column, "I pensieri di una vecchia checca"), il GiornaleOff, Il Garantista ("I corsivi della vecchia checca") and Corriere della Calabria ("Lo schiaffo") between October 2016 and April 2018.
 He also directed the Italian local television station Sud.
 In 2011 he published his first novel, Diario di una vecchia checca (Diary of an old Queer).